 And how did they decide to cut it to $2001, why not just an even $2000?
 Ignoring that, what’s the difference to them?
 Is the company going to save money by giving me less credit that I’m not using anyway?
 If this were some kind of issue about not wanting to maintain inactive accounts, like perhaps they thought it was not used because I’m dead, then I could see sending a letter saying I need to use the card or else it would be closed.
 My card is due to expire later this year, they could just say that if there was no use or balance by then, they would simply not renew the account.

 But this about getting me to use the card, so instead of threatening me to get me to use it, shouldn’t they be trying to entice me?
-Like, instead saying they will lower my credit limit if I don’t use, how about increasing my credit limit if I use it?
+Like, instead of saying they will lower my credit limit if I don’t use it, how about increasing my credit limit if I use it?
 Or lowering my APR on purchases?
 Y’know, some kind of reward if I use the card?

 An example would be how I first started using LYFT a couple of years ago.
 I downloaded the app, but I wasn’t using it because I was happy enough with UBER at the time.
 So a month and a half after downloading the app but not using it, I got contacted by Lyft and they gave me a discount on my first 10 rides, if I used it within a certain time limit.
 That got me to try it.
 That’s what you’d think someone at SEARS would think.
 So this right there is a small but prime example of the bad management decisions being made in this corporation.
 No wonder they’re in trouble.

-Problem is, now I’m kind of stuck.
+The problem is, now I’m kind of stuck.
 My natural instinct is just to say eff you.
 Go ahead, lower my credit limit, I don’t care.
 On the other hand, there’s the part of me that says you never know what could happen.
 There may come a time when I need to buy something at SEARS and, assuming it’s still in business at that time, why not keep the largest limit possible?
 It’s not like I need to spend a ton, the letter didn’t give me any rules besides use the card by March 31st.
 I could drop by on my way home, buy a pack of socks for $10 and there ya go.
 BUT I DON’T LIKE BEING THREATENED, DAMMIT!